ShaneCreedon/Social-Url-Database/README.md

 Something to note, is that I allowed the scores to be decimal in nature, rather than just Integer.

+The project was structured with 1 sub-module with it's own `pom`.
+This was done in the scenario this project could be extended in the future and more modules may be added.
+The parent ``pom`` controls the versions of all the dependencies and the child `poms` can include these dependencies selectively without the version - as it will be inherited from the parent.

 Also, I considered using a logger, but ultimately thought it wasn't necessary for the scope of this project.
 I opted for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the